agalli93/UDP-TCP-Pilots/README.txt

 Create a full source names file with nulls included.

 Break down the main file into smaller files.

+Use the real time from xPlane to feed the time into Pilots (since UDP isn't ordered, time stamp of the conversion program may artificially order the data)

+Control the frequency of the data sent to PILOTS.
+Possibly by setting a data frequency in the config.ini file.

+Implement Fred's data group requesting code.

 Change the order that the PILOTS variables are written to the header to reflect xPlane's data ordering since that is the order in which it is processed and written into the output string.
 Use the dataGroupNums to select which data streams to request from xPlane (via Fred's code) instead of having to do it manually.